aportela/homedocs/README.md

         phpslim-api/data/logs/*.*
 ```

-The system should work by default but if you need to modify any configuration the settings file is located at
+The system should work by default, but if you need to modify any configuration, the settings file is located at:

 ```Shell
     phpslim-api/config/settings.php